Medical College Admission Test: Relevance

 Results from the previous version of the MCAT that was administered between 1992 and 2014 have been studied in relation to academic success in medical school and beyond.
 Most data suggests that undergraduate grades and MCAT scores can predict scores on USMLE Step exams.
 Data from a cohort of 14 medical schools in 1992 and 1993 found that MCAT scores were stronger predictors of USMLE Step scores than undergraduate GPA and were also good predictors for probability of experiencing academic difficulty.
 Data from students from 119 U.S. medical schools who matriculated between 2001 and 2004 showed that undergraduate GPA and MCAT total scores predicted unimpeded progress towards medical school graduation better than GPA alone.
 A third study using data from students from the University of Minnesota Medical School from five graduating classes between 2011 and 2015, found that MCAT component scores were significantly associated with USMLE Step 1 and Step 2 scores, although the effect was small.
-Higher MCAT scores are correlated with membership in the national medical honors society Alpha Omega Alpha (AOA), suggesting that MCAT scores can be useful to identify potential top-performing medical students.
+Higher MCAT scores are correlated with membership in the national medical honors society Alpha Omega Alpha, suggesting that MCAT scores can be useful to identify potential top-performing medical students.

 Since the most recent version of the MCAT exam was only released in 2015, insufficient years have passed to determine correlation between MCAT scores and medical school benchmarks.
-The AAMC plans to use medical school data from 2017–2021 to determine the predictive ability of the new MCAT.
+The AAMC plans to use medical school data from 2017 to 2021 to determine the predictive ability of the new MCAT.
 The data will be collected from 18 medical schools who have agreed to collect data from students from entry to graduation including academic performance, USMLE Step exam scores, time to graduation and graduation rates.